 The Remuneration Committee has considered the risk implications of the Company's compensation policies and practices and has concluded that there is no appreciable risk associated with such policies and practices since such policies and practices do not have the potential of encouraging an executive officer or other applicable individual to take on any undue risk or to otherwise expose the Company to inappropriate or excessive risks.
 Furthermore, although the Company does not have in place any specific prohibitions, preventing executives from purchasing financial instruments, including prepaid variable forward contracts, equity swaps, collars or units of exchange funds that are designed to hedge or offset a decrease in market value of options or other equity securities of the Company granted in compensation or held directly or indirectly by the director, the Company is unaware of the purchase of any such financial instruments by any Director.

-The Company does not anticipate making any significant changes to its compensation policies and practices during 2023.
+The Company may contemplate making significant changes to its compensation policies and practices during 2024 following the acquisition of a new project.

-Directors' Remuneration Report continued
+Directors Remuneration Report continued

 Directors' Remuneration